SiriusNEO/fscape/README.md

 To remove the disk image and umount the ffs.

+Notice: the player shell should quit ffs first otherwise umount will fail because `target is budy`.

 ## ffs

 **F**ake **F**ile **S**ystem is a toy FUSE-based user-space file system.